ShamirSecret/shadowsocket/README.md

 ---

-**Note**: This project is designed to enable cross-platform access to VPN resources.
-Ensure you comply with all applicable laws and regulations when using proxy/VPN services.
+**Note**: Ensure you comply with all applicable laws and regulations when using proxy/VPN services.